MMZK1526/doc-jan-haskell/README.md

 This repo contains my solutions to the past-year Imperial College Department of Computing Haskell January Tests.
 The questions are written by Professor Tony Field and can be found [here](http://wp.doc.ic.ac.uk/ajf/haskell-tests/).

-Currently, I have implemented the solutions only for the tests since 2020.
+Currently, I have implemented the solutions for the tests since 2019.
 I will add the solutions for the rest later on.

 These solutions are solely based on my personal responses and by no mean serve as the official solutions to the tests.
 While it is welcomed to discuss and share the solutions (**don't forget to refer Tony's work!**), I am not responsible for any potential damages (*is that even possible?*) caused by using these solutions.